 Complaints and grievances by students and other constituents are addressed through various college policies and procedures and administrative offices.
 The College keeps a record of formal complaints.
-Student grievance procedures are included in the Student Code of Conduct, available at the Dean of Students Office, the Student Handbook, or on the Hilbert College website.
+Student grievance procedures are included in the Student Code of Conduct, available at the Dean of Students Office.